automonkey/digitize/README.md

 ## Running the app

-In the project directory, you can run:
+In the `app` directory, you can run:

 ### `npm start`